 As a result, it is unsuitable for usage in many jewelry applications.
 After all, you don’t want to see an expensive diamond ring deform or severely scratched after wearing it only a couple of times.

-Apart from traditional Chinese wedding day jewelry or collectible gold bars in the Asian markets, you will hardly see them being sold in other parts of the world.
+Apart from traditional Chinese wedding jewelry or collectible gold bars that are very popular in the Asian markets, you will hardly see them being sold in other parts of the world.

 The solution to making long lasting gold jewelry is to alloy it with other metals like silver, zinc, nickel (increase hardness), copper (to change its color).
 The percentage of alloying metals is reflected by the karat level and the most popular grades used are: 14k and 18k.